aspose-slides/Aspose.Slides-Products/slides/en/cpp/_index.md

 - **Easy integration and deployment**: Aspose.Slides for C++ is a standalone library that does not require Microsoft Office or any other software to be installed on your system.
 You can integrate Aspose.Slides for C++ with existing applications and deploy it on servers or cloud environments.
 - **Powerful features and functionality**: Aspose.Slides for C++ provides a rich set of features for working with PowerPoint presentations, such as creating and modifying slides, adding and editing shapes, text, images, animations, transitions, charts, tables, and other elements, applying themes and layouts, inserting audio and video, exporting and printing presentations, generating frames for video export, and more.
 - **AI**: Includes AI-powered translation support through integration with external language models for automatic multilingual presentation workflows.
-- **High performance and quality**: Aspose.Slides for C++ delivers fast, high-quality processing for PowerPoint presentations.
-You can process thousands of presentations in minutes without compromising the fidelity and accuracy of the output.
+- **Batch processing**: Aspose.Slides for C++ can automate presentation processing in batch workflows.
+Actual throughput and output fidelity depend on the presentation content, selected operations, application design, hardware, and runtime configuration.
 - **Free trial and licensing options**: Download a free trial for evaluation, request a temporary license to remove evaluation limitations, or choose a commercial license that fits your deployment.
 {{% /blocks/products/pf/feature-page-section %}}
 <!--Feature-section Start-->